 And so it stops now.

 And I was so lost and so afraid, and it was the world I lived in but everyone told me otherwise.
 They blamed me.
 They ripped me of my voice and of my freedom and traded that for restrictions.
-From a young age, I had been taught that being a girl would come with rules and boundaries, and that I was always submissive to my superior gender.
+From a young age, I had been taught that being a girl would come with rules and boundaries and that I was always submissive to the opposite gender.

 For some time, I felt like there was nothing I could do but play as the pawn in patriarchy’s game.

 Because it’s not my fault women are considered weak and inferior to men, and it’s not my fault that men are considered dominant and emotionless compared to women.
 It’s not my fault.
 It’s patriarchy’s fault.

 It’s one of the main reasons why women are constantly called ‘bossy’ or ‘controlling’ when “stepping out of their given roles” or “surpassing the expectations most have for women”.
 It’s one of the main reasons men are often called names and laughed at when they report their sexual assault and why men are often portrayed as lust-filled, emotionless, monsters incapable of being respectful to their opposite gender.
 It’s one of the main reasons homosexuals and transgender folk are often attacked for being “too feminine” or “too masculine” for their assigned gender at birth or their sexual preference.

 It’s revolting, and it needs to stop.

 What some don’t seem to understand is that patriarchy has a handful of negative effects.
 If you don’t fall into one gender role, society brands you as weird or a freak.
 Society considers you less than, and sometimes, it’s hard to convince them otherwise.